Galveston and Fort Bend County region Greater Coastal Community Action Council assistance programs.

 Weatherization Assistance from Texas and DOE was designed to help lower income and working poor customers control their energy bill through the installation of weatherization materials and consumer education.

 What will happen is an energy audit take place.
 This will be a full review of your home’s energy efficiency, which identifies inefficient appliances, where air leaks may be occurring, and more areas of potential improvement.
 Then, based on the results, contractors approved by GCCAC will install, for free, weatherization measures to increase energy efficiency of a home and help people save money on their bills.

-Referrals are a key service of the GCCAC - Community Action Council.
+Referrals to grants and financial assistance programs are a key service of the GCCAC - Community Action Council.
 Case managers provide low income families, the unemployed and needy individuals with the support they need.
 Programs can address immediate needs, such as homeless prevention and nutritional, and help people move toward better jobs and financial self-sufficiency.

 - Many requests are made for housing concerns.
 So get information on local resources that may help with paying utility bills, rental payments, loans for home repairs, or even security deposits for the currently homeless.

 - Working to end hunger is a priority in the region.
 So get lists of free food pantries in counties such as Fort Bend, Brazoria, and Galveston.
 Or learn about benefits such as SNAP food stamps.

 - With many uninsured individuals in the area, they provide information on clinics and Medicaid is also offered.

 - Loan programs are offered by Greater Coastal Community Action Council.
 This includes for people with bad or poor credit, the low income, and struggling.
 Read more on how to borrow money with bad credit.